DMacMakes/dmdocs/content/en/torrens/ise102/week10b/index.md

 ```
 do:
   get input
-  simulate everything(processing)
+  simulate game world
   ouput to screen
 while player hasn't quit/lost
 ```
 {{< /alert >}}

 ### Demo and work along
-I'll explain the codebase above, and together we'll add player controlled movement.
+I'll explain the codebase above, and together we'll add left-right player controlled movement.

-### Exercise 2b: Complete the code

-Step through the //TODO: comments in the code and:
-1: Modify and correct the constants for UP and DOWN in `textpixels_enum.h`
-2: Add up and down controls and get them working (the left/right control code has everything you need)

 ## Homework

+Moving up and down!
-Everyone needs to complete at least the core homework.
+**Everyone** needs to complete **at least the core homework**.
 Advanced and the learning below is for people who want to go further.

 Provide answers to questions in comments in your code inside the `playSnake()` function, at its beginning.

 * _**CORE**_

-  1. Complete all the TODOs
+  1. Complete the remaining TODOs, adding up/down movement.
   2. Try changing the moveEveryNFrames to different values, see how the speed changes.
-  3. Try the same with just the FPS values.
+3. 3.
+Try the same with just the FPS values.
-  4. Which offers more fine-grained speed control?
+  4. Question: Which offers more fine-grained speed control?
+Why?

 * _**ADVANCED**_
   * Set FPS to 180.
 What value for moveEveryNFrames will move you 20 times per second?
   * Set moveEveryNFrames to 15.What framerate value would make snakey cross the level in approx 1.8 seconds?